 But there's another key piece of information that Matthew provides in his quote from Isaiah - "Galilee of the Gentiles."
 Right from the beginning Matthew signals that Jesus both lived among and delivered his message of reconciliation with God to people who were not just Jews but Gentiles as well.
 He went throughout all of Galilee teaching and proclaiming the good news and healing their illnesses.
 And people of all backgrounds responded.
-Although it's not included in the Lectionary reading, the concluding verse 25 describes the varied collection of peoples who heard his message and responded: "and great crowds followed him from Galilee, the Decapolis, Jerusalem, Judea, and from beyond the Jordan."
+The concluding verse in our reading even describes the varied collection of peoples who heard his message and responded: "and great crowds followed him from Galilee, the Decapolis, Jerusalem, Judea, and from beyond the Jordan."
 Jews and Gentiles alike, peoples not only from many locations but from many backgrounds, cultural and religious, gathered together to hear him, to follow him, to see the love of God at work in this special man.

-Of course we see later how the message continued to spread not only in that region but throughout much of the world, from Caesarea to Corinth to Rome and beyond, with the Gentile world both hearing the message of inclusion and proclaiming it to all who would listen and respond.
+And indeed we see how his message, a call to all peoples to "come, follow me" continued to spread not only in that region but throughout much of the world, from Caesarea to Corinth to Rome and beyond, with the Gentile world also hearing the message of inclusion and proclaiming it to all who would listen and respond.

-In that affirmation that the good news of reconciliation with God we find our own comfort and challenge.
-We in turn are part of the peoples from many backgrounds and locations who have heard the message of reconciliation, the proclamation of God's love made so clear in Jesus, the Christ, the Son of Man and Son of God, and believe we are included in that embrace.
-But that task that began in Capernaum by the sea is not finished, because we in turn having been included are now called, like Andrew and Peter and James and John and all the others, to proclaim that same message.
+In that affirmation that the good news of reconciliation with God is for all peoples - Jew and Gentile alike - we find our own comfort and challenge.
+We in turn are part of the peoples from many backgrounds and locations who have heard the message of reconciliation, the proclamation of God's love made so clear in Jesus, the Christ, the Son of Man and Son of God, and take comfort that we are included in that embrace.
+However, that task that began in Capernaum by the sea is not finished, because we in turn having been included are now called, like Andrew and Peter and James and John and all the others, to proclaim that same message.
 Called to proclaim it not just to those who come from the same places we come from - places of location, culture, background or situation - but to people from all places, all locations, all circumstances.
-Called to proclaim here in the city the message of love, reconciliation and inclusion through our own loving, reconciling, and including - and from the gospel testimony we can be confident that Jesus is with us, every step of the way.
+Called to proclaim to all peoples the message of love, reconciliation and inclusion through our own loving, reconciling, and including - and from the gospel testimony we can be confident that Jesus is with us, whether we be in the city, in the country, or anywhere in between.
 Thanks be to God!